Mera Peak Expedition

 For trekking

-- trekking shoes: high stems and waterproof.
+- Trekking shoes: They have high stems and are waterproof.
 Choose quite rigid shoes with non-slip soles and crampons.

-- light shoes (tennis) or sandals to put on during the stages in town, village or while camping at night.
+- Light shoes (tennis shoes) or sandals for the stages in town, village, or while camping at night.

 - pairs of walking and mountain socks